ANALYSIS-Sterling returns to the 1980s, and it may get cheaper still

 An issue of Trusshttps://tmsnrt.rs/3KVAMyJ

-(Reporting by Tommy Reggiori Wilkes and Dhara Ranasinghe; additional reporting by Samuel Indyk; Editing by Jonathan Oatis)
+(Reporting by Tommy Reggiori Wilkes and Dhara Ranasinghe; Additional reporting by Samuel Indyk; Editing by Jonathan Oatis and Tomasz Janowski)

 ((thomas.wilkes@tr.com; +44 (0) 7769 955711;))